chiseanchang0727/chiseanchang0727/README.md

 # Hi!
 I'm Chi Chang!

+I admire Iron Man pretty much, creating a J.A.R.V.I.S. is my life goal!

+I am working as a Data Analyst and plan to be Data Scientist or AI engineer.

 Here is my projects and learning record.

 ## :chart_with_upwards_trend: Data Anlysis Projects: